wso2/docs-mi/en/docs/reference/connectors/google-ads-connector/google-ads-configuration.md

         </tr>
         <tr>
             <td><code>customerId</code></td>
             <td>The ID of the manager under whom the client customer is being created.
-Type: string</td>
+Type: <code>string</code></td>
             <td>Yes</td>
         </tr>
         <tr>
             <td><code>customerClient</code></td>
             <td>The new client customer to create.
 The resource name on this customer will be ignored.
-Type: object [Customer](https://developers.google.com/google-ads/api/rest/reference/rest/v17/Customer)</td>
+Type: [Customer](https://developers.google.com/google-ads/api/rest/reference/rest/v17/Customer) object</td>
             <td>Yes</td>
         </tr>
         <tr>
             <td><code>accessRole</code></td>
             <td>The proposed role of the user on the created client customer.
 Accessible only to customers on the allow-list.
-Type: enum [AccessRole](https://developers.google.com/google-ads/api/rest/reference/rest/v17/AccessRole)</td>
+Type: [AccessRole](https://developers.google.com/google-ads/api/rest/reference/rest/v17/AccessRole) enum</td>
             <td>No</td>
         </tr>
         <tr>
             <td><code>validateOnly</code></td>
             <td>If true, the request is validated but not executed.
 Only errors are returned, not results.
-Type: boolean</td>
+Type: <code>boolean</code></td>
             <td>No</td>
         </tr>
         <tr>
             <td><code>emailAddress</code></td>
             <td>Email address of the user who should be invited on the created client customer.
 Accessible only to customers on the allow-list.
-Type: string</td>
+Type: <code>string</code></td>
             <td>No</td>
         </tr>
     </table>